Minoxidil started as an oral vasodilator drug for people with blood pressure issues.

 Should I shave my face while using minoxidil?

 - You can, it doesn’t really affect the end results (although if you have lots of beard already, it may make application more easier for you.
 Also remember that the carrier liquid in the solution is alcohol, so don’t shave and immediately apply minoxidil, as this would burn quite a lot.
+I recommend you use a beard trimmer to keep your facial hair short when applying.

 Does minoxidil work for teens as well?